FLombardi-PhD/2LBC-layered-blockchain/FirstLayer/README.md

 MainMiner
-Program Arguments: [ porta RMI, boolean per indicare se è leader, id ]
+Program Arguments: [ port RMI, boolean to indicate if is the leader, id ]

 Miner 1
 Program Arguments: 8801 true 1